-In Apple Music, you can tell which songs use spatial audio by looking for the Dolby Atmos badge.
+You can tell which songs use spatial audio in Apple Music by looking for the Dolby Atmos badge.

 There is also a Spatial Audio playlist available on Apple Music.
 You should be able to tell if it is working if the sound waves sound like they are pulsing.

 Still not working?
 Keep reading to try our other tips to fix the issue.

 First, make sure you update to the latest version of iOS/iPadOS, tvOS, and macOS and that your AirPods or Beats run their latest firmware.
 Spatial audio is supported for Dolby Atmos only in iOS14 and for all audio sources in iOS15+.